PrzemyDev/WhiteSpaceRemoval/README.md

  This app uses shortcuts:
  F1 - Remove white spaces from input
  F2 - Copy to clipboard
- F3 - Clear both inputs
+ F3 - Clear input and output
  F4 - Clear clipboard
  F5 - Pin (App always on top / App can be minimized)